 - Starting in Volume 3, each death flag is often accompanied by a character specifically describing the things they end up suffering in canon and how it's not like it'll actually happen, followed by the caption that they said that without irony.

-- Numerous times Matt has compared the various parents in the series to Raven Brawnen, usually saying that their a better parent than her like Summer or Weiss' dad.
+- Numerous times Matt has compared the various parents in the series to Raven Branwen, usually saying that their a better parent than her like Summer or Weiss' dad.

-- The Menagrie recap has random, deliberately So Bad, It's Good jokes.
+- The Menagerie recap has random, deliberately bad jokes.

 - Any mention of Taiyang will usually involve a sex joke.

 - Running Gagged: Adam's Moon Logs were discontinued once Adam returned at the end of Volume 2, and were replaced by Scarlet and Sage's Moon Logs, which themselves only lasted for one episode, due to their appearance in Volume 3.